siwa-p/rock-of-ages-client/README.md

-# Rock of Ages Client with Vite+Tailwind CSS
+# Rock of Ages Client

-This project was created with a tool named Vite.
-The React code is exactly like the code that you learned how to write.
-The only difference is that your files will have the extension of **_.jsx_** instead of **_.js_**.
+Rock of Ages is a React application created with Vite.
+It is a simple CRUD application that allows users to:
+- Login or Register
+- View all rocks
+- Collect a rock
+- View their rocks
+- Delete a rock
+- Logout

 ## Getting Started